-407 Illustrative International Statistical Classification of Diseases and Related Health Problem (ICD-11) codes 408 are listed next to each option when possible.
-Each injury can have multiple ICD-11 codes for mechanism, 409 body location, and context.[25]

-410 See online supplemental table 4 for an editable version of this suggested survey module.
+Figure 3 Suggested survey module for assessing water-fetching injuries and related symptoms.
+Note: Illustrative ICD-11 codes are listed next to each option when possible.
+Each injury can have multiple ICD-11 codes for mechanism, body location and context.
+See online supplemental table 4 for an editable version of this suggested survey module.
+ICD, International Statistical Classification of Diseases.